irenejchoi/WLab/README.md

 > These are the blacklisted regions we are removing!

-## How to use plasma and saliva processing scripts
+## How to use plasma and saliva pre-processing scripts

 > NOTE:
 > Please make sure all the packages are downloaded before running the scripts!